zonemaster/zonemaster/docs/specifications/GUI/gui-specification.md

 **Advanced options:**
 * IPv4 only
 * IPv6 only
-* "Profile" selection (pre-defined set of tests to run)
+* "Profile" selection (pre-defined set of tests for the engine to run)

 *Below: mockup of simplistic, first view with advanced options out.
 Picture 2.*
 ![Image](./dnscheck___Home-Advanced.png?raw=true)